 Long-term storage in professional wine cellars or climate-controlled units is standard practice for serious collectors and investors.

-Leading auction houses such as Sotheby’s and Christie’s require provenance verification that often includes proof of optimal storage conditions.
+Leading auction houses such as Sotheby’s Wine and Christie’s require provenance verification that often includes proof of optimal storage conditions.

 - Left Bank Bordeaux First Growths typically peak between 15 and 40 years after vintage.